h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ### Environments to Run Docker on Our Computer

 The fact that running Docker locally is similar to running it on a server is especially great for non-computer science researchers who - like many if not most data scientists - learned programming by solving (data) puzzles.
-Developing for an app-life inside an isolated, standalone container teaches us to include and manage dependencies properly.
+Developing for an app-life inside an isolated, standalone container teaches us to recognise what the quintessential dependencies are that are needed to run an application, and help us include and manage these dependencies properly.
 Among other things it helps us understand that the difference between relative and absolute paths matters (and that hardcoded absolute path that only exist on your machine are just never a good idea).

 **Docker Desktop and Docker CE**

 Yet, we need an environment to make containers run on our local computer.
-While Linux simply uses the same docker-ce (ce = community edition) as servers would, MacOs und Windows use Docker Desktop.
+While Linux simply uses the same docker-ce (ce = community edition) as servers would, MacOS und Windows use Docker Desktop.
 Docker Desktop provides a graphical interface and handles some of the complexity of running Docker on non-Linux systems.
 Once installed, the experience is consistent across all platforms[^1].

 ## Breaking Down the Components: R Shiny Frontend

 For the frontend, we create a Shiny app that presents survey questions to users.
 The beauty of using Shiny here is that you can design your survey, add conditional logic — all without leaving the R environment.
-Our shiny app consists of two files: 1) ui.R holding a simple user interface and 2) server.R containing the logic and storage functions behind the survey.
+Our shiny app consists of two files: 1) `ui.R` holding a simple user interface and 2) `server.R` containing the logic and storage functions behind the survey.
 For more detailed discussion of shiny see the [shiny case study in the RSE book](https://rse-book.github.io/case-studies.html#web-applications-with-r-shiny).

-Demo survey ui.R:
+Demo survey `ui.R`:

 ```r
 fluidPage(